chrtsolkas/HAR-Models/QualitativeActivityRecognitionReport.md

 ## Cleaning the data

-Now it is time for some cleaning.
-The first thing we noticed in our exploratory analysis was the presence of a lot NA values in many of the variables.
+Now let's do some cleaning.
+The first thing we noticed in our exploratory analysis was the presence of a lot of NA values in many of the variables.
 NA values will cause problems in the training phase of our model.
 There are 100 variables in the training set that contain more than 95% NA values.
 We drop all of this variables from both the training and the test set.
-We next drop the variables that hold timestamp ("raw_timestamp_part_1", "raw_timestamp_part_2", "cvtd_timestamp") and time window("new_window", "num_window") information.
-Finaly we drop the user_name and the record count variable ("V1").Finally we have a training set with 53 variables without NA values.
+We next drop the variables that hold timestamp values ("raw_timestamp_part_1", "raw_timestamp_part_2", "cvtd_timestamp") and timing window information ("new_window", "num_window").
+Finally we drop the *user_name* and the record count variable ("V1").
+At the end we have a training set with 53 variables without NA values.

 We keep the same variables on the test set (we drop the problem_id variable), so we keep only 52 variables.
 We leave the test set aside for now since we want to use it for the validation of our final model.